 How to Put Crafts on Display

-This kind of display shows crafts on a wall-space or substitutes like erected partitions.
-Have the crafts neatly arranged in the open space using nails to hang them up.
 It will give customers a good view of what you have to display, by looking at all your work in an easy glance.
-It's easier to scan the walls because everything is aligned with one's line of vision, and it can be inspected from a distance without touching.
-You can include the price under each item so that you don't have to constantly repeat yourself with several customers who want to know the price of the items on sale.
+It's easier to scan the walls because everything is aligned with one's line of vision, and it can be inspected from a distance.
+You can include the price under each item so that you don't have to constantly repeat yourself with several customers.

 Crafts shouldn't be treated like ordinary merchandise because a lot of care goes into making them, especially when they're painstakingly made by hand.
 Be sure to try out organized ideas that will have you putting up a stall that is eye-catching and thoughtfully put together.